Applications

 Build a app when you need new operations.
 Build an application when that app becomes the backend for a user-facing workflow with UI, policy, storage, schedules, or other provider bindings.

 Gestalt can be used to build applications.
-At a minimum, an application is a single app, or optionally a composition of apps and UIs, using existing primitives for authentication, authorization, IndexedDB/Cache/S3, workflows, and agents.
+At a minimum, an application is a single app package that may include both executable backend code and a browser frontend, using existing primitives for identity, authorization configuration, IndexedDB/Cache/S3, workflows, and agents.

 Application Shape